ottotsuma/software-engineer-website/src/components/Monad/notes.md

 ---
 ### Skills/Spells
 Mastery over skills, so the skills level up?
 Costs points / experience.

+Tree:
+You gain a node every 5 levels.
+For a total of 20 nodes.
+Skills are unlocked and added to the node to be used.
+The skill in the node can be leveled up 10 times.
+Passive's + Skills related to the skill branch off from this skill, creating links between them.

+E.g.
+                   => Faster casting
+Fireball => Meteor => Increased AOE range
+         => Increased AOE range
+         => Increased fire damage

+So fire ball is connected to meteor, but both are connected to increased AOE range so they create a double connection.
 ## Story
 Otto -
 Wants: Tsuma, Strong wizard